Particular/docs.particular.net/samples/routing/custom/sample.md

 ![Automatic routing design](design.png)

-The routing information in the core of NServiceBus consists of three parts:
+The following information is required by this automatic routing implementation:
- * Logical command routing (mapping of message types to logical destinations)
+ * Mapping command types to their logical destinations.
- * Logical event routing (mapping of even types to their respective logical publishers)
+ * Mapping event types to their respective logical publishers.
- * Physical routing (mapping of logical endpoint to physical instances)
+ * Mapping logical endpoints to their physical instances.

+`Logical` endpoints, publishers and destinations are `Endpoints`, while `physical` instances are `Endpoint Instances`.
+Refer to [Endpoints](/nservicebus/endpoints/) article for full definitions.

-This information is updated every time the automatic routing feature detects a change in the topology via following API calls:
+This information is updated every time the automatic routing feature detects a change in the topology:

 snippet:AddOrReplace